NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 * sl.interposer.dll
 * sl.common.dll

 The remaining modules are optional depending on which features are enabled in your application.
-For example if DLSS/NRD are used, you need to include:
+For example if DLSS/NIS are used, you need to include:

 * sl.dlss.dll, nvngx_dlss.dll
-* sl.nrd.dll, nrd.dll
+* sl.nis.dll

 > **NOTE:**
 > If SL binaries are not installed next to the host executable, please make sure to specify the absolute paths to look for them using the `Preferences`